How do I know what college or department my major or minor falls under?

 Majors and minors are offered under various colleges.
 Please click here for the academic bulletin listings of Academic Programs by subject.
 Some majors and minors are also considered interdisciplinary so you will take courses from a few different colleges to satisfy your program

 How do I declare my major or minor?To declare your major or minor, you need to contact the department offering the major/minor you wish to pursue (for example, a Biology major would contact the Biology department.)
 You will find phone numbers in the CMU Bulletin, CMU phonebook or online at departmental or college websites.
 The department will then give you instructions on how to sign your major/minor.
-For a listing of majors, minors, interdisciplinary programs and pre-professional programs offered by colleges, please click here.Where do I declare my major or minor?
+For a listing of majors, minors, interdisciplinary programs and pre-professional programs offered by colleges, please visit the CMU Bulletins online.Where do I declare my major or minor?

 Once you contact your department you will need to meet with a faculty member to declare your major or minor.
 Some departments assign students to faculty based on last name and others by specific concentration or interests within the major.
 Sometimes departments may also declare majors at college advising sessions.When do I need to declare my major?

 You need to declare your major or intent to major by the time you reach 56 credits, which is typically the end of your sophomore year.
 If you don't declare your major by 56 credits you will have a registration hold put on your account.
 In order to register for future semesters you will need to have a declared major or intent to major on file with the Registrars office.Do I have to have a minor?

 Some programs or degrees require a minor while others do not.
 Even if a minor is not required many students find minors which complement their majors or various interest areas.
 In choosing your degree plan, pay attention to which ones require a minor and which ones do not.
 A minor is not required for graduation.When do I need to declare my minor?